 Citing unspecified differences, Nackaerts said they were unable to produce an agreement on access to Iranian nuclear facilities.

-"We could not finalize the structured approach to resolve the outstanding issues regarding possible military dimensions of Iran's nuclear program."
+"We could not finalize the structured approach to resolve the outstanding issues regarding possible military dimensions of Iran's nuclear program," he said.

 Nackaerts said another round of talks will take place on February 12 in Tehran.